-- Dealing with neighbours and noises
+- Dealing with neighbours and noise

 - Housing benefits and allowances

-When comparing rental costs to buying a French property, it’s important to consider that France has relatively high property transaction costs at around 16 percent of the property value.
+When comparing rental costs to buying a French property, it’s important to consider that France has relatively high property transaction costs at around 16% of the property value.
 This means that if you anticipate moving within three to five years – whether to a larger home, a different city or a different country – you are likely to find that the costs of buying and selling your home outstrip any profit.

 If you are contemplating renting an unfurnished or furnished property in France, tenants typically have greater protection when renting an unfurnished (vide) property as their main residence.